microsoft/service-fabric-yarp/README.md

 1. `FabricDiscovery.Service` subscribes to Service Fabric Naming and observes every application, service, partition, and replica in the cluster.
-It reads the `Yarp` extension labels on each service type and builds a YARP route/cluster configuration.
-2. `FabricDiscovery.Service` publishes that configuration to
-   `YarpProxy.Service` over a local channel.
-Changes propagate in near real time — as services scale, move, or update labels, SFYarp's routing table updates without a proxy restart.
+It reads the `Yarp` extension labels on each service type, builds a YARP route/cluster configuration, and publishes it to `YarpProxy.Service` over a local channel.
+Changes propagate in near real time.
+As services scale, move, or update labels, SFYarp's routing table updates without a proxy restart.
-3. `YarpProxy.Service` listens on the configured HTTP and HTTPS ports (defaults `8080` and `443`), terminates TLS on the HTTPS port via Kestrel with SNI-based certificate selection, matches the request against the routing table, and forwards to a healthy replica of the selected backend service.
+2. `YarpProxy.Service` listens on the configured HTTP and HTTPS ports (defaults `8080` and `443`), terminates TLS on the HTTPS port via Kestrel with SNI-based certificate selection, matches the request against the routing table, and forwards to a healthy replica of the selected backend service.

-Backend services are addressed by their SF service name — the inbound URL path starts with `/<AppName>/<ServiceName>/`.
+Backend services are addressed by their SF service name.
+The inbound URL path starts with `/<AppName>/<ServiceName>/`.
 See [§URI format for addressing services](#uri-format-for-addressing-services).

 SFYarp deploys one instance of each service per node of the ingress node type (`InstanceCount = -1`).
-It is a per-cluster ingress component, not a per-application component — the same SFYarp application fronts every labeled service in the cluster.
+It is a per-cluster ingress component, not a per-application component.
+The same SFYarp application fronts every labeled service in the cluster.

 Below is what the deployed SFYarp application looks like in Service